 (You can read Part 1 of this article over here.
 It contains all the basics of what a persona is, why it’s useful and how to create one).

-So now you know how to create a persona and have organised all that lovely customer research into a tool like this one, you’ll want to take things a step further to really get the most out of all those super useful insights.
+So now you know how to create a persona, you’ll want to take things a step further to really get the most out of all those super useful insights.

 The holy grail of customer research

 A quick point of clarity here before we go on – by taking things ‘a step further’, I don’t mean getting into the head of your customer to find out what they had for breakfast, why they chose to put on red socks this morning and why they did or didn’t respond to that marketing email you sent them today.

 Surely this is the holy grail of customer research – finding out the what, why and how of our customers.

 Well let’s just take a step back and think about that for a moment.

 🥣 Do you remember what you had for breakfast?